|

 takes over the command.

 Meehan had replaced Capt.
-Sobel prior to D-Day to lead Easy Comp. into battle.
-But it was not to be.
+Sobel just before D-Day to lead Easy Company.
+But disaster struck, when

-The monument near the church of Beuzeville-au-Plain (a few kilometers east of St. Mère-Eglise), was
+On June 6, 2000 a monument was revealed near the church of Beuzeville-au-Plain (a few miles east of St. Mère-Eglise),

-unveiled on June 6, 2000.
-It has the shape of the tail of a C-47.
-Behind the bronze plaque some ashes
+has the shape of the tailplane of a C-47.
+Behind the bronze plaque is a small urn

 Dearest Anne: